shipshapecode/website-astro/data/posts/2023-01-23-react-viewer-context-pattern.md

 ```

 Thus the `useAuthenticatedViewer` hook throws an error to let the type checker know that this hook will _always return a
-viewer object_ as the server will have redirected any non authenticated users before rendering this component.
+viewer object_ as the server will have redirected any non-authenticated users before rendering this component.

 A [Remix Loader](https://remix.run/docs/en/v1/route/loader) might look like this